Thermodynamics curvature in phase transitions for AdS black hole: Thermodynamic curvature in the phase transition

 Interestingly, looking at Eqs.~(\ref{hpr}) and~(\ref{mr}), we find that the thermodynamic curvature has similar behavior under the Hawking-Page phase transition and the second-order phase transition, which allows us to get a novel result

-namely that the ratio is an universal constant, independent of all thermodynamic parameters except the dimension.
+namely that the ratio is a universal constant, independent of all thermodynamic parameters except the dimension.
 What's even more surprising is that if we take the large dimension limit, we have

 Because the Hawking-Page phase transition and the second-order phase transition are very important properties of the AdS black hole.
 The ratio of thermodynamic curvature along the curves of the Hawking-Page phase transition and the second-order phase transition tends to the natural constant $e$ at $n\rightarrow\infty$.
 This unique constant connects two different phase transitions at the level of the thermodynamic geometry, which may reflect some universal characteristics of thermodynamic curvature in black hole physics.